oroinc/documentation/cloud/maintenance/basic-use.rst

 Application Cache
 -----------------

-Sometimes you may require to clear the application cache (for example, after applying a patch, or changing a configuration).
+Sometimes you may require to clear the application cache (for example, after applying a patch or changing a configuration).
 This can be done with the `cache:rebuild` command that rebuilds the application cache without downtime.
 This command does the following:

 * Stops `Consumer` and `Cron` jobs
 * Prepares `Redis` cache storage